Introduction

 Highlighting project management-specific qualifications

 Emphasise qualifications directly related to project management.
-Mention specific project management modules or dissertations completed during your degree.
+Mention any project management modules or dissertations you’ve completed during your degree.
 Highlight any industry-specific qualifications relevant to your target roles.
-And include membership in professional bodies like the Association for Project Management (APM).
+And list membership of professional bodies such as the Association for Project Management (APM).

 Continuing education and professional development

-Demonstrate your commitment to ongoing learning, List recent workshops or seminars attended.
-Mention any online courses completed, such as those from platforms like Coursera or edX.
-And include any in-house training programmes you’ve participated in.
+Demonstrate your commitment to continued learning.
+List recent workshops or seminars you’ve attended.
+Mention any online courses you’ve completed, such as those offered by Coursera or edX.
+And list any in-house training programs you’ve taken part in.

 Example: